madebyhiro/codem-transcode/README.markdown

 `codem-transcode` is an offline video transcoder written in node.js.
 It

-1. Uses ffmpeg for transcoding
+1. Uses FFmpeg for transcoding
 2. Has a simple HTTP API
 3. Is mostly asynchronous